-Nitrate and nitrite are of interest due to the role they play in aquatic plant growth and their potential effects on human health.
+Nitrate and nitrite are of interest due to their role in aquatic plant growth and their potential effects on human health.
 Nitrate, along with ammonia, is a form of nitrogen that is available for immediate uptake by algae and is therefore of interest due to its role in determining the productivity of a given waterbody.
-At higher concentrations (e.g. >10 mg/L (ppm)), nitrate can be of concern in drinking water because it can reduce the oxygen-carrying capacity of hemoglobin in humans and create a condition known as methemoglobinemia, particularly in those under two years of age.
+At higher concentrations (e.g., >10 mg/L (ppm)), nitrate can be of concern in drinking water because it can reduce the oxygen-carrying capacity of hemoglobin in humans and create a condition known as methemoglobinemia, particularly in those under two years of age.
 Nitrite is also available for uptake by algae but is rarely present at high concentrations.

-Nitrate concentrations in fall 2023 were generally near five-year average values.
-Although fall 2023 values appeared near average, concentrations at sites affected by the CPF were substantially lower when compared to average values last year (e.g. S-BTT-20 fall 2022 nitrate concentration = 0.48 mg/L) and last season (e.g. S-BTT-20 summer 2023 nitrate concentration = 1.06 mg/L).
+Nitrate concentrations in spring 2024 were slightly above five-year average values: however, values at sites that began to be sampled in 2023 had slightly lower nitrate concentrations in spring 2024 than in spring 2023 (Figure 11).
+Although spring 2024 values appeared near average or slightly above average, concentrations at sites most directly affected by the CPF were lower when compared to average values in spring of 2022 and 2023.
 Given that elevated nitrate can and has been an aftereffect of the CPF (Rust et al. 2018), near average values are another positive indication that the Big Thompson watershed is recovering from the CPF.